Scout Network: Launch structure

 When the section was first launched, the responsibility of Scout Network was the relevant County/Area/Region with a commissioner and administrator providing central management for the section.
 A role existed for Network Leader, although this was created to provide specific support to create new networks.
 There was a great deal of flexibility over the formation of local Networks within the County/Area/Region with suggestions including Networks covering an entire county, Networks covering one district and supported by the District, Networks partnered with one group, specialist Networks as part of a specific club or centre or a University Network.

 The programme for the section consisted of eight programme zones, those of the top awards and the partnership awards.
 Activities were meant to link to each programme zone and an adequate balance ensured.
-The eight zones were outdoors, skills, physical recreation, community service, environemt, international, relationships and values.
+The eight zones were outdoors, skills, physical recreation, community service, environment, international, relationships and values.